geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Think me not vain, sweet maids, for lingering here
 " On words like these, the speaker made them dear !
 850 " Too swift the moments wing'd their airy flight,
-" And put a period to that festive night ; u Ne'er with such pleasure have I hail'd the morn,
+" And put a period to that festive night; u Ne'er with such pleasure have I hail'd the morn,
 " And watch'd its earliest beams the sky adorn,
 " As now with grief I saw the lamps decay
 " In the bright lustre of the orient day.
 " Too soon the weary train retir'd to rest,
-" No gentle sleep my wakeful eyelids blest ;
+" No gentle sleep my wakeful eyelids blest;
 " On my soft couch in pensive mood reclin'd,
 " I scann'd the new sensations in my mind, 86()

 " While, with officious truih, fond memory dwelt
-" On all that I had seen, and heard, and felt ;
+" On all that I had seen, and heard, and felt;